Welcome to Malaga port!

 The famous artist Pablo Picasso was born in Malaga in 1881, and Museo Picasso Málaga is a must-see place!
 It is located in the Malaga Old Town, only 300 meters from the Cathedral, and housed in a beautiful 16th-century restored palace.

 The museum boasts a collection of more than 200 pieces donated to the museum by Picasso’s family, however, don’t expect to see Picasso’s major artworks in this museum.
-You will be able to admire his sketches, paintings, sculptures and several temporary exhibitions.
-You can check the admission fees and opening hours on the museum’s official webpage.

 If you want to learn more about Picasso’s early life, you should head to the Picasso Birthplace Museum (“Casa Natal”) housed in the artist’s birth house located on Plaza de la Merced, only 350 meters away from Picasso Museum.